Graduate Diploma in Professional Practice with a context in Occupational Health and Safety

 There are three parts to this qualification.
 The first is a review of your professional learning to date measured against a core body of knowledge recognised for the generalist occupational heath and safety practitioner.
 The second is an agreement on what new learning you would like to achieve for professional development against the core body of knowledge.
 The final stage is completing a project designed to capture these new ideas of insights.

-To achieve the Graduate Diploma in Professional Practice (OHS) offered in conjunction with NZISM, you will complete a self-assessment tool prior to enrolment or early in your enrolment in course one.
+To achieve this qualification offered in conjunction with NZISM, you will complete a self-assessment tool prior to enrolment or early in your enrolment in course one.
 This will identify gaps in your learning and practice, and within the structure of course one you will be able to summarise the new learning that will address these gaps.

 Work-based Learning (WBL)